denko-rb/mruby-denko-board-esp32/README.md

 # mruby-denko-board-esp32

-This gem aims to implement `Denko::Board`, similar in interface to the [main denko gem](https://github.com/denko-rb/denko).
-It will allow `Denko` peripheral classes to be used on mruby, self-contained on the ESP32 microcontroller.
+This gem aims to implement `Denko::Board`, similar in interface to the [denko CRuby gem](https://github.com/denko-rb/denko).
+It allows `Denko` peripheral classes to be used on mruby, self-contained on the ESP32 microcontroller.
 This is a work-in-progress.

 ## Usage

 The eventual plan is to make pre-compiled binaries available for each board or chip.
-They would implement USB Mass Storage where avialable, and run `main.rb` on boot.
+They would implement USB Mass Storage where avialable, and run `main.rb` from the root directory on boot.

 Right now though, it must be run by compiling the entire ESP-IDF project and uploading to the board, with `main.rb` in the `spiffs` folder.
 See [mruby-denko](https://github.com/denko-rb/mruby-denko) for project templates.